tjarvenpaa/netmonitor_training/lab1/lab1.md

 You can enter the server console with command `./server.sh lab1 snmp` and the router CLI with command `./srl.sh lab1 1`

-After the lab is done remember to destroy the lab with command `./destroy.sh lab1`

 ## Task

 Login to SNMP server console and use SNMPWalk to query the router from the loopback address above.